Aaron Taylor (American football, born 1972)

-Early years
+Early life

 Taylor was born in San Francisco, California.
 He graduated from De La Salle High School in Concord, California, where he played high school football for the De La Salle Spartans.

 College career

-He attended the University of Notre Dame, and played offensive tackle for the Notre Dame Fighting Irish football team from 1990 to 1993.
+Taylor attended the University of Notre Dame, and played offensive tackle for the Fighting Irish from 1990 to 1993.
 He was a consensus first-team All-American in 1992 and 1993 and won the Lombardi Award in 1993.
-He was also a senior team captain and an Outland Trophy finalist in 1993.
+Taylor was also a senior team captain and an Outland Trophy finalist in 1993.